XLearning-SCU/2021-CVPR-Completer/README.md

 ## Configuration

-The hyper-parameters and missing rate are defined in configure.py.
+The hyper-parameters and the missing rate are defined in configure.py.

 ## Usage